HPLC-ECD (Electrochemical Detection) Fundamentals

 More About Sensitivity

-Sensitivity is defined by the signal to noise ratio, not solely by signal intensity.
+The signal-to-noise ratio defines sensitivity, not solely by signal intensity.
 Electronics enable signal amplification but this usually accompanies noise interference as well.
 Removing the noise at the detector level is required for reliable analysis.
 The amperometric cell has a lower noise level and results in higher sensitivity.
-The amperometric detector cell has a solid non-porous working electrode with a smooth surface which lowers the noise level.
+The amperometric detector cell has a solid non-porous working electrode with a smooth surface, which lowers the noise level.
 Eicom employs the low noise amperometric cell for its detectors.
-This enables a dramatically lower limit of detection compared to the coulometric cells.
-When Eicom began the production of the ECD in 1986 we only produced the most innovative amperometric detector cells to realize excellent sensitivity.
+This enables a dramatically lower limit of detection compared with the coulometric cells.
+When Eicom began the production of the ECD in 1986, we only produced the most innovative amperometric detector cells to realize excellent sensitivity.
 In recent years we also began offering coulometric detectors per our customers’ request.

 To change the redox status of an analyte, the appropriate potential must be applied.
 The ECD applies this potential as a voltage and controls it with a third electrode called a reference electrode.
 The applied potential needs to be set higher than the redox potential of the compound but also needs to be kept to a minimum.
 If the potential is set higher than required, other compounds hidden or having higher potentials can be detected.
 This results in a loss of selectivity.
 Even if the potential is low enough for the target compound and the peak includes other compounds that also have a lower redox potential, the other compounds can also be detected and not distinguished from the target compound on the detector.
 How do we resolve this issue?
 See below.